beginning of content

 You can find more information online about food labelling on the Food Standards Australia website or at eat for health.

-Other resources for information about healthy eating include:
+Other resources and information on healthy eating include:

-Speak to a dietitian to learn how to read food labels in a way that meets your specific health needs.
-To find a dietitian near you, use the healthdirect Service Finder
+Talk to a dietitian to learn how to read food labels in a way that meets your specific health needs.
+To find a dietitian near you, use the healthdirect Service Finder.